Skip to content

 Choline is a fatty substance that is commonly found in eggs, especially the yolks.
 Choline is, among other things, the basis for the activating neurotransmitter acetylcholine.
 So it is also relevant for good physical and mental performance.

 By eating fish and eggs on a weekly basis, you will not lack such useful fats.
-If you don't eat them regularly, or if you want extra support, take a supplement.
-Then take cod liver oil, fish oil or krill oil. [*], [*], [*]
+If you don't eat them regularly, or if you want extra support, then take a high quality non-oxidized fish oil supplement. [*], [*], [*]

 Protein